-Proposal Board Voting Recommendation See Page The election to our Board of Directors of the nine nominees named in the attached Proxy Statement to serve until the 2024 Annual Meeting of Stockholders FOR each director nominee 15 2.
-An advisory vote on the compensation of our named executive officers as disclosed in the attached Proxy Statement FOR 38 3.
-The ratification of the appointment of Deloitte & Touche LLP to serve as the independent registered public accounting firm for the fiscal year ending December 31, 2023 FOR 79
+Proposal Board Voting Recommendation See Page The election to our Board of Directors of the nine nominees named in the attached Proxy Statement to serve until the 2024 Annual Meeting of Stockholders FOR each director nominee 15 An advisory vote on the compensation of our named executive officers as disclosed in the attached Proxy Statement FOR 38 3.
+The frequency of future votes on the compensation of our named executive officers EVERY YEAR 79 4.
+The ratification of the appointment of Deloitte & Touche LLP to serve as the independent registered public accounting firm for the fiscal year ending December 31, 2023 FOR 80